My zone

 “What to do for the kids’ lunch?

 “Why are you asking me?
 Ask your children.
-Patryk has been talking for several years, and Dora understands everything and is able to answer.”
+Patrick has been speaking for several years, and Dora understands everything and can answer.”

 “Maybe I’ll make spaghetti, they like it, right?